AxFab/kora-kernel/README.md

 I've been trying to build my own kernel from some time.
 After many rework, breaks and rethinking I restart one entirely with meticulous care for the design.
 My objective has always been to build program that do just what they supposed to do and nothing more, light and fast with a strongly decoupled architecture.

 This software is still a young pup but I have hope to build a reliable system soon.
-It'll provide all the basics features of a modern system and will be portable on several architecture (goal: x86, x86_64, ARM).
+It'll provide all the basics features of a modern system and will be portable on several architectures (goal: x86, x86_64, ARM).

 > **Interoperability**: As I try to understand how things are made, and why, I sometimes get outside of strict POSIX or UNIX specifications.
 I definitively try to be as compliant as possible -- with both NT and UNIX world -- but I sure authorize myself to take different choices.